Frequently Asked Questions

 No. Open burning of trash and tree trimmings is illegal in the City and carries a fine of up to two thousand dollars.

-How do I check my smoke detector?
+How do I check my smoke alarm?

 Does the fire department do free blood pressure checks?